 - Trigger phrases and questions that can turn any conflict into a conversation.
 Have you ever said, “Did you take your meds?” and that turn out to be a huge fight?
 There is a better way.

-- Techniques to reverse the "defensive" posture and open the lines of communication.
+- Skills to open the lines of communication.
 Learn why just asking your child “How are you doing?” causes conflict and learn a better way to find this out.

 - The “Miracle Question” that will show you your child’s motivation for change which might lead them to take their medication for their own reasons.